rstudio/shiny-workflows/README.md

   * Run in `R-CMD-check.yaml` after all `R CMD check .` have not failed
 * `after-check-failure.R` / `after-check-failure.sh`
   * Run in `R-CMD-check.yaml` on any failure
-* `before-install.R` / `before-install.sh`
-  * Run in `./setup-r-package` after R is installed, but before the local package dependencies are installed.

 These scripts should be done for their side effects, such as copying files or installing dependencies.